Last Updated on by Karl

 There are several campaign models from which you can find the one best suited for your business:

 - Sweepstakes – the most common of them all.
-Users participate and random winners are drawn from the hat.
-If you’re interested in Facebook Sweepstakes, read our guide about How to Run a Facebook Sweepstakes contest.
-Furthermore, we have recently written a case study about a local brand and it’s success with sweepstakes.
+Users participate, and you draw random winners from the hat.
+If you're interested in Facebook Sweepstakes, read our guide about How to Run a Facebook Sweepstakes contest.
+Furthermore, we have recently written a case study about a local brand, and its success with sweepstakes.
 Read it here.

 - Quiz – ask a few questions that are related to your niche.
 Offer them an incentive (a prize or a discount for example) for taking part in your quiz.
 The quiz can be of educational purpose or act as a method of research.